-Mr Chairman, Director-General, Excellencies, Ladies and Gentlemen,
+Mr Chairperson, Director-General, Excellencies, Ladies and gentlemen,

-Let me first congratulate our Chairman, Ambassador Bard Ivar Svendsen of Norway, on his election as Chairperson of this Conference of States Parties.
+Let me first congratulate our Chairperson, Ambassador Bård Ivar Svendsen of Norway, on his election as Chairperson of the Twenty-Sixth Session of the Conference of States Parties.
 My delegation and I assure you of our full support.
-Your leadership, together with the constructive cooperation of all delegations, will be essential in reaching the overarching goal of this important gathering: Together, we must ensure that the Chemical Weapons Convention (CWC) is strengthened.
+Your leadership, together with the constructive cooperation of all delegations, will be essential in reaching the overarching goal of this important gathering.
+Together, we must ensure that the Chemical Weapons Convention ("the Convention") is strengthened.
 We must deliver on our promise that the use of chemical weapons, wherever and by whomever committed, is addressed.
-We need to enhance accountability and must work together on improving the implementation of the CWC.
+We need to enhance accountability and must work together on improving the implementation of the Convention.

-Germany strongly believes that we must do justice to the important role of the CWC contributing to global disarmament by providing the necessary resources to its implementing body, the OPCW.
-We are convinced that the proposed programme and budget for 2022 and 2023 is proportionate and the moderate increase is justified.
-Germany urges this Conference to adopt the budget proposal as recommended by the 98th Executive Council in October.
+Germany strongly believes that we must do justice to the important role of the Convention contributing to global disarmament by providing the necessary resources to its implementing body, the OPCW.
+We are convinced that the proposed biennial Draft Programme and Budget for 2022-2023 is proportionate and the moderate increase is justified.
+Germany urges this Conference to adopt the budget proposal as recommended by the Ninety-Eighth Session of the Executive Council in October.

-Having in mind the indispensable role of the OPCW as an instrument of international peace and security, Germany is particularly grateful to the Organisation's Director General, Fernando Arias.
-He has been at the helm of the Technical Secretariat for almost 4 years now, and he has steered the OPCW with a steady, reliable and very able hand during extremely challenging times.
-Germany lends full support to the appointment of Ambassador Arias for a second term in office.
+Having in mind the indispensable role of the OPCW as an instrument of international peace and security, Germany is particularly grateful to Director-General Fernando Arias.
+He has been at the helm of the Technical Secretariat for almost four years now, and he has steered the OPCW with a steady, reliable, and very able hand during extremely challenging times.
+Germany lends full support to the appointment of H.E.
+Mr Fernando Arias for a second term in office.

-With the objective of strengthening the Convention and clarifying what currently constitutes a grey zone in its implementation, Germany is a co-sponsor of the CSP decision on the aerosolized use of central nervous system-acting chemicals.
-We call upon all States Parties to support this decision and so contribute to preventing the use of aerosolized CNS-acting chemicals for offensive purposes by state and non-state actors.
+With the objective of strengthening the Convention and clarifying what currently constitutes a grey zone in its implementation, Germany is a co-sponsor of the Conference of the States Parties decision on the aerosolised use of central nervous system-acting chemicals (CNS-acting chemicals).
+We call upon all States Parties to support this decision and so contribute to preventing the use of aerosolised CNS-acting chemicals for offensive purposes by States Parties and non-State actors.